fmasanori/Brazilian-Township-Politicians-Elegibility-Based-on-Ownership_of_Goods/README.md

 This Data Analysis aims on making a parallel betwen how much property in goods a candidate has declared and it's elegibility

 ## Parameters
-   - three diferente states from three diferent regions
+   - 3 diferente states from 3 diferent regions
    - The year of analysis is 2020 (lattest township elections)
    - Only using candidates that declare their goods
    - Alternate elects will not be counted

+## Results

 ## Data Source
 ### Tribunal Superior Eleitoral (TSE)